 |Standardized Test Scores||Very Important|

-To apply, all applicants to UMich Flint must submit the following items.
-Double check with UMich Flint's admissions department to confirm all application materials and requirements.
+To apply to UMich Flint, all applicants must submit the following items.
+Make sure to check in with UMich Flint's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|